 Australia is known for its laidback lifestyle with a ‘no worries’ attitude.
 Studying and living in a regional area will give you a fantastic opportunity to experience this Australian attitude.
 Explore like a local in your spare time with endless pristine sandy beaches, rolling hills and iconic ‘bush’ – so much beauty to discover.
 What more could you ask for from your international study experience?!

-Incentives for regional study
+Migration incentives for regional study

-Sense of community
+Strong sense of community

 Oftentimes, what draws people to study in regional Australia is the sense of community.
 Small cities and towns are tight-knit, meaning that it is easier to form connections with those around you and find that ‘home away from home’ sense of belonging.
 People who live in regional areas are known for being warm and friendly, and you’ll feel this from the moment you arrive.
 Plus, with more and more people moving to regional towns, these destinations are continually growing and bursting with life.